Venezuela election to test Chavez's socialist legacy

 “You can win the elections in Havana.
 I‘m going to win them here in Venezuela,” Capriles said in one of his final speeches.

+“I‘m not the opposition, I‘m the solution! ...
+I ask the late president’s supporters to vote for me.
+Nicolas is not Chavez.
+Capriles is the guarantee that this country advances.”

-The challenger is touting a Brazil-style model that blends pro-business policies with strong spending on social welfare projects, and he says Maduro’s tenure as acting leader has only added to people’s problems with a devaluation and new currency controls.
+He is offering a Brazil-style model that blends pro-business policies with strong spending on social welfare projects, and he says Maduro’s tenure as acting leader has only added to people’s problems with a devaluation and new currency controls.

 Capriles says that if he wins he will stop “gifting” Venezuela’s oil wealth to other nations, and will cool ties with distant Chavez-era allies such as Syria, Belarus and Iran.